 - The Menu provides access to all main commands of the Studio.
 The Toolbar provides quick access to the most commonly used commands

-- The Project Explorer shows all the items you can work on.
-You can double click an item to open it or right click to get a context menu with operations available on the item
+- The Project Explorerdouble-click shows all the items you can work on.
+You can double click an item to open it or right-click to get a context menu with operations available on the item

-- When you open an item it will be displayed as a tabbed document on the Document Canvas.
+- When you open an item it will be displayed as a tabbed document in the Document Well.
 You can have many items open simultaneously.

-- At the bottom you have several tool windows.
+- At the bottom and on the right edge you have several tool windows.
 Open a tool window by hovering the mouse over the tab of the tool window

 - Output shows various output from Studio processes like Get latest, open/close project, validate etc